 - Industry membership to the LAEFICC will be drawn from relevant industry sectors

-- Stakeholder feedback will be sought from late September to 13 October 2017 through the LAEFICC and the electronic stakeholder feedback form provided by PricewaterhouseCoopers.
+- The stakeholder feedback period has been extended till Friday, 3 November 2017.
+Feedback can be provided through the LAEFICC and the electronic stakeholder feedback form provided by PricewaterhouseCoopers.

 - All industry participants are encouraged to: